 So now I have a pair freshly mounted and balanced on the GSXR.
 Aimed to turn me away from my stubborn thoughts that sports bikes should run sports tyres.

 It is a common practice for people to stick with what they know.
 Safety and confidence are paramount so sticking to what you like helps.
 However, there is always a world of other options that could be a better fit.

 The Metzeler Roadtec 01 is an evolution of the Roadtec Z8.
 Widely regarded as one of the best touring tyres available.
 Voted by MCN as the best sports-touring tyre, many years in a row.
 Surely the latest version should be even better?

 Let’s start with the looks.
 The Roadtec 01’s feature a very distinctive tread pattern on both the front and the rear tyre.
 Dubbed the “High transversal degree tread design” Metzeler says this increases mechanical grip when riding on all surfaces.
 Available in front sizes from 110/70/17 to a 120/70/19.
 On the rear from 130/90/17 all the way up to 190/55/17.

 I’m testing standard GSXR750 fitment of 120/70/17 and 180/55/17.

 The tread pattern looks very aggressive, there are lots of groves for dissipating standing water.
 The front is made from a full silica rubber compound.
 On the rear, the centre 20% is manufactured from 80% silica.
 Sidewall and the remainder of the tread face are manufactured from a full silica compound.
 This multi-compound combination gives better grip and life over the outgoing model.

 I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count.
-I do like to think that I do above average miles per year.
+I do above average miles per year though, if that counts.
 I get out on the bike as much as I can and wet weather doesn’t phase me.
 Completing the IAM course (see more here) on these, and also had some wicked fast-paced road rides.